 Another idea that’s going to be appealing involves making sourdough breadcrumbs.
 If you don’t think that you’re going to be able to use the sourdough bread in time, then you could turn it into sourdough breadcrumbs and then freeze them to be used later.

-These breadcrumbs could be used in many different ways.
+These breadcrumbs could be used in many different ways, like for stuffing.
 You could use them as a topping for some other type of dessert if you wanted to.

 It wouldn’t be unusual for sourdough bread fans to use these breadcrumbs on top of ice cream.
 They can be used to top many sweet or savory dishes.